JadeVln/Multi-tasking/README.md

 If the filling is two dots, you need to press B.
 If the filling is three dots, you need to press N.

-Press the SPACE BAR to view the stimulus-response mapping
+Press the SPACE BAR to view the stimulus-response mapping.

 ![](reminder.png)